 Any member of the Academy who witnesses or suspects an incident of abuse must immediately report the suspicion to the Principal.
 Should the complaint be brought against the Principal, it should be taken to the Board of Trustees.
 Any incident of suspected or actual abuse will be documented and reported.
+Some cases may be investigated by Board of Trustees.

 Any member of the Academy who fails to report an incident or suspicion of abuse or neglect is subject to disciplinary action by the Board of Trustees.
 An allegation or charge of abuse or neglect will result in immediate suspension of the student, parent or volunteer.